 You want your outfit to be practical to deal with weather changes and potential mud.
-That said, you also want it to be stylish, Insta-worthy and align with your personal style.
-Right?
+That said, you also want it to be stylish and Insta-worthy, right?

 Whether you’re searching for something cool and understated or a look that’s quirky and stands out, I’ve got you covered with these fabulous festival outfit ideas.
 Let’s dive straight in.